New England Journal of Medicine February 01, 2018

 Population

-Patients with symptomatic atrial fibrillation
+Patients with new-onset or untreated atrial fibrillation

 Comparator